tracert0001/GazeDetection_AI/README.md

-# Predicting Customer Demand by Using Gaze Detection and Object Tracking
+# Predicting Customer Demand by Using Gaze Detecting and Object Tracking

-This project is the integration of gaze detection and object tracking.
+This project is the integration of gaze detecting and object tracking.

 Predict the gaze location and find out what object the user is looking at.